 GeneCards Summary for TACR3 Gene

 TACR3 (Tachykinin Receptor 3) is a Protein Coding gene.
-Diseases associated with TACR3 include tacr3-related isolated gonadotropin-releasing hormone deficiency and hypogonadotropic hypogonadism 11 with or without anosmia.
-Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
+Diseases associated with TACR3 include hypogonadotropic hypogonadism 11 with or without anosmia and kallmann syndrome.
+Among its related pathways are Signaling by GPCR and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include G-protein coupled receptor activity and tachykinin receptor activity.
-An important paralog of this gene is NPFFR1.
+An important paralog of this gene is NPY1R.

 UniProtKB/Swiss-Prot for TACR3 Gene